 Eleven-year-old motocross rider Eric Saunders, left, accompanied by Race Against Drugs founder Ron Steger at the Oct.
 28 Red Ribbon Week Pentagon ceremony, says racing his dirt bike "is fun."
 Saunders said he's associated with Race Against Drugs because "I don't want kids doing drugs."
 Photo by Gerry J. Gilmore

 (Click photo for screen-resolution image);high-resolution image available.

 O'Connell saluted the contributions of the national anti-drug outreach initiative targeted to American youth.
 The Pentagon event was part of DoD's Oct.
-27-29 Red Ribbon Week
+27-29 Red Ribbon Week activities.

 U.S. service members and DoD civilians are fighting against worldwide threats, including drugs, "to keep our homeland secure," O'Connell explained.